graetz23/xmlcc/README.md

 ## XMLCC

-### C++ Extensible Markup Language (XML) SAX & DOM library
+### C++ library for generating, reading, and writing XML

 **The continuous integration** [![Build Status](https://travis-ci.org/cscheiblich/xmlcc.svg?branch=master)](https://travis-ci.org/cscheiblich/xmlcc) **on travis-ci.com**

-An object-oriented C++ library for parsing, modifying, creating, and writing XML by implementing a kind of SAX interface and a DOM tree.

 ### Introduction

-XMLCC is a C++ library for the extensible markup language (XML).
+XMLCC is an object-oriented C++ library for parsing, modifying, creating, and writing  the extensible markup language (XML) by implementing a kind of SAX interface and some kind of DOM tree.
 It is strongly object-oriented and based on [software design patterns](https://en.wikipedia.org/wiki/Software_design_pattern) for generating, searching, and parsing even *badly malformed* XML files.

 Two parsers are available: a simple API for XML (SAX) parser for an event based parsing and a document object model (DOM) parser generating an object model tree.

 The library provides an easy access to XML files.

 ### Remarks

-This library is - yet - a non validating, not -- really -- speed optimized, and explicit not dealing with file encodings; but those are overcome by C++'s local standard template libraries (STL).
-Therewith, the library is written in ANSI / C++ and allows for a platform independency.
+This library is - yet - a non validating, not - really - speed optimized for very large files, and explicit not dealing with file encodings.

+For normal sized XMLs - arond 10 Mega Byte - xmlCC does a very fine job.
+However, if XML files get larger, there should be a different strategy for parsing.
+Currently xmlCC read char by char which allows for throwing an exception exactely at line and char number.

+File encondings are overcome by C++'s local standard template libraries (STL).
+Futhermore xmlCC is written in ANSI / C++, so it has a true platform independency.

 ### How To